pburma/vantiqexamples/docker_examples/system_monitor/README.md

 * Use the Project --> Import button to bring up the import dialog.
 Drag and drop the Zip file located in this repo into that dialog.
 * Run the DockerMonitor client.

-You should see the system performance stats for each running container as this time.
+You should see the system performance stats for each running container.

 ![image](https://user-images.githubusercontent.com/11183903/151065719-3f2ea150-2caf-4054-a8f9-57514c4aa613.png)